we need to go beyond “learning-in-advance”…

 All over the world, the cries for education reform are growing louder.

-Reforming “education,” will not get us where we want to go, because the world now needs something new.
+Reforming “learning-in-advance,” will not get us where we want to go, because the world now needs something new.

-We are victims of our own success.: The entire world now has a very fixed idea of what an “education” is, Because so many received one.
-We will not change that idea meaningfully by trying to fix or shift it incrementally.
+We are victims of our own success.: The entire world now has a very fixed idea of what an “education” is—years of learning-in-advance—because sthat is what we all got.
+We will not change that idea meaningfully by trying to fix it incrementally.

 We need to move past it, understanding it is outmoded for our kids’ future (leaving some of the old in place, perhaps, for those who still demand it.)

 … to Empowerment, Accomplishment & Impact.